-An easy to access 5.25" x 5.25" x 16" test chamber allows various models to be quickly mounted for testing.
-The test bed is easily removed from the tunnel for unrestricted access in mounting and unmounting models.
+An easy to access $5.25" \ge 5.25" \ge 16"$ test chamber allows various models to be quickly mounted for testing.
+The test bed is easily removed from the tunnel for unrestricted access in mounting and un-mounting models.
 The test section is made of a clear plastic so the model can be viewed while under test.
 An angle of attack adjustment is available to adjust the airfoil +/- 30° with a resolution of 5° so the model can be tilted without remounting airfoil models.
 This allows the lift and drag forces to be measured at various angles and is very useful for demonstrating an airfoil's stall speed.
-CO_2 car designs can also be optimized for speed by measuring the model drag at various wind velocities.
+CO_2 car designs can also be optimized for speed by measuring the models cross sectional drag at various wind velocities.
 With the drag force measured to 0.001 lbs., small design changes can be studied.